 You have to have patience when you start growing Blue Star, since the shrub doesn’t shoot up overnight.
 Once it gets settled in though, it’s a champion garden guest.
 As an evergreen, it delights all year long.

 Blue Star juniper care is a cinch if you plant the shrub correctly.
 Transplant the seedling into a sunny location in the garden.

-Blue Star does best in light soil with excellent drainage but it won’t die if it doesn’t get it.
+Blue Star does best in light soil with excellent drainage, but it won’t die if it doesn’t get it.
 It will tolerate any number of problem conditions (like pollution and dry or clay soil).
-But don’t make it suffer shade or wet soil.
+Don’t make it suffer shade or wet soil.

 Gardeners and homeowners usually start growing junipers like Blue Star for the texture its evergreen foliage provides to the backyard.
 As it matures, it seems to undulate with every passing wind, a lovely addition to any garden.